system76/tech-docs/src/models/gaze15/repairs.md

 ## Replacing the RAM:

 RAM acts as temporary storage for your computer.
 More RAM generally provides better performance.
-If you're purchased new RAM, need to replace your RAM, or are reseating your RAM, follow these steps.
+If you've purchased new RAM, need to replace your RAM, or are reseating your RAM, follow these steps.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 10 minutes